 Let’s go over some general differences between 2D and 3D animation:

-- 2D animation budget vs 3D animation cost
+- 2D vs 3D animation cost and budget

 2D animation is generally considered to be more affordable than 3D because 3D requires more resource-heavy software and hardware, as well as a lengthier creation process.
 However, a recurring 2D animation show can be even more expensive than a 3D show because the 3D show will traditionally reuse models with little effort and cost.